cewing/training.gotg/source/installation.rst

 * Select an appropriate installer

+  .. class:: info

   * For Windows, the Windows Installer

   * For Unix/Linux, the Unified Installer

   * For OS X, the OS X installer or the Unified Installer

+.. class:: incremental note

+OS X Lion has a special binary installer.
+It is *not* the same as earlier versions

 Install Plone
 -------------